sethmwebi/onlyfans-clone/README.md

 ## onlyfans clone
-A react native only fans clone using aws
+A react native onlyfans clone using aws